On mixed metric dimension in subdivision, middle, and total graphs: Middle and total graphs

 \proof In the third paragraph of the proof of Theorem~\ref{thm:total} when considering arbitrary two vertices of $T(G)$, each pair of vertices was distinguished by some leaf of $G$.
 This implies the right-hand side inequality.

-To prove the left-hand side inequality, we use the standard terminology concerning the metric dimension of trees that can be seen in, say~\cite{HM-1976, dorota-2022+, S-1975, till-2022+}.
-Accordingly, for any exterior major vertex $u$ of $G$, the subtree $G_u$ containing all the vertices between $u$ and its terminal leaves, must contain exactly the number of terminal leaves of $u$ minus $1$.
+Now, for any exterior major vertex $u$ of $G$, the subtree $G_u$ containing all the vertices between $u$ and its terminal leaves, must contain exactly the number of terminal leaves of $u$ minus $1$.
 Denote this number by $g_u$.
 To prove our assertion, we claim that a basis $W$ of $T(G)$ must contain at least $g_u$ vertices from $T(G_u)$.
 Suppose this is not the case.
 Then there exist two leaves $t_1$ and $t_2$ in $G$ such that no vertex in $T(G)$ on any shortest $t_1,u$-path and no vertex on any shortest $t_2,u$-path lies in $W$.
 But then the vertices $v_{uu'}$ and $v_{uu''}$ are not identified by $W$, where $u'$ and $u''$ are adjacent to $u$ in $G$ on the $u,t_1$- and $u,t_2$-paths, respectively.

 The upper bound of Proposition~\ref{prop:dim-T(G)} is tight as demonstrated by paths and stars $K_{1,k}$, $k\in \{2,3,4\}$ for which $\dim(T(P_n)) = 2$ and $\dim(T(K_{1,k})) = k$ for $k\in \{2,3,4\}$, see~\cite{soo-2016}.
 On the other hand, $\dim(T(K_{1,k})) = k-1$ for $k\ge 5$, again see~\cite{soo-2016}, which shows that the lower bound is also tight.
 Hence the problem to determine $\dim(T(G))$ for an an arbitrary tree seems a challenging problem, an interesting fact because by Theorem~\ref{thm:total} we know $\mdim(T(G))$.